kordokrip/ESG_Finance_data/README.md

 4. Push to the branch: `git push origin feature-name`.
 5. Create a pull request and describe your changes.

+## **License**
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+By following this README, contributors and users can understand the purpose and functionality of the project, how to set it up, and how to use it effectively.
+The architecture diagram, installation guide, and detailed usage instructions help ensure a smooth onboarding process for new users.

 ┌───────────────────────────┐
 │   Start Application       │
 └───────────────┬───────────┘